nmisyats/aurora/README.md

 Available models:
-  spectral_mlp - MLP outputing the energy spectrum from the xy position spectral_res_mlp - Spectral MLP with a residual connection direct_mlp - MLP with position and energy input poly_mlp - MLP learning a polynomial basis of the flux hybrid_mlp - Hybrid model using two MLPs for position and energy embedding
+  spectral_mlp - MLP outputing the energy spectrum from the xy position poly_mlp - MLP learning a polynomial basis of the flux hybrid_mlp - Hybrid model using two MLPs for position and energy embedding